40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Requirements: U.S. or Canada citizen, identify as American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino, Middle Eastern/North African, and/or Native Hawaiian/Other Pacific Islander, full-time or part-time student enrolled in an accredited program, attend an ALA-accredited graduate program in library and information studies.
-Please visit the scholarship website for more information.

 The Spectrum Scholarship Program awards minority students to assist them with obtaining a graduate degree, as well as leadership positions within ALA.
 They encourage students who are pursuing a graduate degree in library and information studies, and may receive additional benefits, such as a complimentary, one-year student ALA membership.

 Provider: Pittsburgh Metropolitan Area Hispanic Chamber of Commerce